magomimmo/modern-cljs/README.md

 ### [Tutorial 19 - Linvin' on the edge][39]

-Explain how to make a library compliant with the new Reader Conditionals extension on CLJ/CLJS compilers.
+Explain how to make a library compliant with the new Reader Conditionals extension of CLJ/CLJS compilers.

 ### [Tutorial 18 - Augmented TDD session][38]